 About the School of Nursing

-Joseph F. McCloskey School of Nursing at Schuylkill Health is a full time 3 year non-resident RN diploma nursing program.
-The educational program includes two years (six semesters) of nursing courses and one year (two semesters) of prerequisite university courses.
+Joseph F. McCloskey School of Nursing is a full time 3 year non-resident RN diploma nursing program.
+The educational program includes two years (six terms) of nursing courses and one year (two semesters) of prerequisite university courses.
 The nursing course component builds on a base of 30 credits from Penn State University Schuylkill Campus.
 Required courses completed at other colleges and universities will also be considered for transfer.

-The School of Nursing was established in 1895 with the incorporation of the Pottsville Hospital which later became The Pottsville Hospital and Warne Clinic and now Schuylkill Medical Center South Jackson Street, part of Schuylkill Health System.
+The School of Nursing was established in 1895 with the incorporation of the Pottsville Hospital which later became The Pottsville Hospital and Warne Clinic, then Schuylkill Medical Center South Jackson and now Lehigh Valley Hospital – Schuylkill S. Jackson Street, part of Lehigh Valley Health Network in Schuylkill County.
 The school has graduated well over 2000 graduates and continues to be the primary educator of registered nurses for Schuylkill and surrounding counties.

 Health System Focused

-Schuylkill Health Medical Center - South Jackson Street, located across the street from the School, provides students with clinical experiences which complement classroom instruction.
+Lehigh Valley Hospital – Schuylkill, S. Jackson Street and East Norwegian Street, provide students with clinical experiences which complement classroom instruction.
 There are also additional off-campus clinical sites and agencies used to further expand experience and learning.